 Mindful awareness for kids is an emerging - and rapidly growing - area.
 Many of the world's leading child development experts view this training as a key tool for enhancing kids' mental and emotional well-being.
 Research results to date on children are largely mirroring results seen in studies with adults.
 Key potential benefits of mindful awareness training for kids include:

-We provide half-day and full-day workshops and 6-week mindfulness training for teachers and schools.
-Emphasis is placed on assisting teachers with cultivating their own mindfulness and happiness, to help them reduce stress and grow presence, calmness, compassion and joy in life and the classroom.
+We provide half-day and full-day workshops and 6-week training for teachers and schools.
+Emphasis is placed on assisting teachers with cultivating their own mindfulness, happiness and well-being, to help them reduce stress and grow presence, calmness, compassion and joy in life and the classroom.
 Please contact us to enquire about availability.

 Mindful Kids Classroom Workshops

 Our interactive classroom SEL workshops help grow students’ focus, self-regulation, confidence, kindness and other key SEL competencies of BC’s new curriculum.
 The evidence-based practices taught in our workshops help reduce student stress and negative behavior, and grow students’ and teachers’ happiness in life and the classroom.
+First Nations content is included to assist in students' learning.
 Accompanying resource materials for teachers provide practice scripts for immediate use in the classroom and other tools teachers can use to help create a calm, caring classroom environment and further grow core student SEL competencies throughout the year.
+Comprehensive resource materials for parents are also provided, enabling parents to continue the learning at home.

-Our series of four 45-minute workshops are scheduled over the course of 2-4 weeks at times that work for you.
+Our series of four 50-minute workshops are scheduled over the course of 4 weeks at times that work for you.
+For younger grades (K-3) we offer eight half-length workshops.

 8-Week Classroom Program